|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Can I take classes Pass/No pass on UCEAP?

-The P/NP option must be noted on the Study List at the time of enrollment or petitioned during the normal petition period.
+Also remember that the P/NP option must be noted on the Study List at the time of enrollment or petitioned during the normal petition period.
 However, the P/NP is not allowed for:

 - Special study courses (independent study, research, or internships) when the particular program requires a letter grade